-If the DMV proves that you refuse to take the breath test , in California you can have your license suspended for one year.
-You could face also a two-year license suspension if the DMV proves that you refused the chemical test within 10 years of another refusal, or a reckless-driving or DUI conviction.
-If the DMV proves that you refused a chemical test for the third time within ten year or refused for the first time but have had over one reckless-driving or DUI conviction within a decade, the penalty increases to a three-year license revocation.
-The refusal can not be proven unless you were validly informed of the consequences of the refusal.
-As part of the case, the police officer have to testify that he read an admonition, informing you of the consequences of the refusal to submit to a chemical test.
+If the DMV proves that you refuse to take the breath test during Minor DUI investigation , the DMV will have your license suspended for one year.
+You can also face a two-year license suspension if the DMV proves that you refused the chemical test within 10 years of another refusal, or a reckless driving or a DUI conviction.
+If the DMV proves that you refused a chemical test for the third time within ten years or refused the chemical test first time but have had over one reckless driving or DUI conviction within the past ten years, the DMV punishment will increas to three-years license revocation.
+Keep in mind that a refusal to submit to PAS cannot be proven unless you were validly informed of the consequences of the refusal to submit to PAS.
+As a part of the DMV case, the police officer has to certify that he told you about the consequences of the refusal to submit to a chemical test.

-Driving Record, Points and Collateral Consequences
+Driving Record, Points, and Collateral Consequences

-- To and from school or work
+- To and from school or work.

-- For family enterprise and/or business
+- For family enterprises and/or business